 ACCOMMODATION & FACILITIES AT BABYLONSTOREN HOTEL:

-Guest accommodation comes in seven categories.
+Guest accommodation comes in several categories.
 At entry level is the Farmhouse Suite, offering one en-suite bedroom, lounge, and pantry.
-Furnishings include a four-poster king-size bed or twin beds, walk-in cupboards, plush seating around a cosy stove, and well-laden bookshelves.
+Furnishings include a four-poster king-size bed or twin beds, walk-in cupboards, plush seating around a cozy stove, and well-laden bookshelves.
 The en-suite bathroom features a marble bath!
 This option boasts a wealth of amenities, not least air conditioning, under-floor heating, telephone, satellite flatscreen television, DVD player, tea-and-coffee station, mini-bar, safe, Wi-Fi, and hairdryer.
-The One-Bed Suite is similarly appointed, and also has gorgeous garden or vineyard views.
-One- and Two-Bed Cottages are available too, both providing deluxe living and sleeping spaces within classic Cape Dutch structures, beautifully restored.
-This category includes Fynbo Cottages, new builds merging seamlessly into the natural surroundings.
-Finally, the Manor House sleeps a maximum of ten travellers in five bedrooms, and it’s an excellent option for a group of friends or family members.
+The Garden Cottages are either one-bed suites or one- and two-bed cottages and are similarly appointed with gorgeous garden or vineyard views.
+The cottages provide deluxe living and sleeping spaces within classic Cape Dutch structures, beautifully restored.
+The Fynbos Cottages merge seamlessly into the natural surroundings with one-or two-bed cottages available.
+These are wonderful cottages with Cape Dutch style exteriors and very contemporary interiors, including a glass cube kitchen area.
+Finally, the family houses, which include the Fynbos Family House and the Manor House.
+Both sleep a maximum of ten travelers in five bedrooms and are excellent options for a group of friends or family members.
 Just get in touch with a member of YZ for further details!

 ACTIVITIES AT BABYLONSTOREN HOTEL: